Peyote Drug

 What Are Peyote Buttons?

-Peyote buttons are the small, disc-like tops of the peyote cactus (Lophophora williamsii), which are harvested and used for their psychoactive properties.
+Peyote buttons are the small, disc-like tops of the peyote cactus (Lophophora williamsii).
+Peyote buttons are the part of the plant that is harvested for its hallucinogenic properties.

 Peyote buttons are usually small, round, and greenish, often with tufts of white hair.